-Simply click on the yellow boxes to enter your planned salary and dividend figures for the 19/20 tax year, which starts on 6th April.
+Simply click on the yellow boxes to enter your planned salary and dividend figures for the 19/20 tax year, which started on 6th April.

 - Please check below for some important notes.

 Dividend Calculator Notes

 - To keep the calculator as simple as possible, you cannot add any additional sources of income (e.g. rental or savings).
 Talk to your accountant if you need a more complex calculation.
 You can compare 40+ specialist accountants right here.